Skip to content

 [wsl2]

-# How much memory to assign to the WSL 2 VM.
-The default value might not be enough
+# Memory to assign to the WSL 2 VMs.

 memory=xGB

-# How much swap space to add to the WSL 2 VM, default is 25% of available RAM
+# Swap space (on disk) for the WSL 2 VMs, default is 25% of available RAM

 swap=xGB